 It’s not easy being a conservationist.
-Caring for the planet and acknowledging reality means seeing faults in every aspect of our society.
-With that comes living with an overwhelming sense of hopelessness.
+Caring for the planet and acknowledging its reality means seeing faults in every aspect of our society.
+For me, that means living with an overwhelming sense of hopelessness.

 But there is hope!

 Because we can change and people are talking about it and there are huge positive movements.
 Only when I start to feel like it might not be too late (if you didn’t already know, most experts are predicting a catastrophic collapse in 12-20 years) I think PLASTIC and suddenly that hopelessness starts creeping back again.

 Let’s talk about plastic